 Research has found that lights of different colours can affect your mood.
 Blue light has been found to be more beneficial for boosting your mood than green or red light.
 It is thought that blue light to plays an important role in your brain’s ability to process emotions.
 The research suggests that spending more time in blue-lighted environments could, potentially, help to prevent SAD.4

 In addition to SAD lamps, sunrise alarm clocks are another way of nurturing your circadian rhythms.
 Similar to SAD lamps, sunrise clocks imitate natural lighting.
 So instead of being woken up by a shrill horn or beeping noise from a regular alarm clock, you will be woken up gradually by an increasing light.
 They take around half an hour to reach their full brightness and often have a gentle nature sound if you need a little encouragement to wake up.

 Regular exercise is one of the best ways to combat depression and is now backed by science.
 Exercising for 1 hour a week has been shown to provide the same results as 2.5 hours of light therapy.5 This doesn’t mean you have to go full out at the gym if you don’t want to; anything that gets your heart pumping faster is enough to provide the benefits.
 Try brisk walking or gentle, low impact sports such as yoga.

 Vitamin D has long been used to help prevent SAD because of its association with light.
 We get most of our vitamin D from sunlight and it is tricky to get it in our diet without the aid of supplements.
 One study found that taking a vitamin D supplement helped improve depression in people suffering from SAD.6

-This is no coincidence either, vitamin D is mostly available to us from April to August through the sun, during the winter months vitamin D is less available to us and this is the time that SAD is most likely to rear its head.
+This is no coincidence either, as vitamin D is mostly available to us from April to August through the sun.
+During the winter months vitamin D is less available to us and this is the time that SAD is most likely to rear its head.
 Vitamin D appears in a wide variety of brain tissue and increases nerve growth.7

 4) Herbal remedies